rdvhoorn/rdvhoorn/README.md

-👋 Hi, I’m Robin van Hoorn and I'm a graduate student @Eindhoven University of Technology, The Netherlands.
-I'm pursuing a double master degree in Artificial Intelligence & Innovation Management.
+👋 Hi, I’m Robin van Hoorn and I'm a graduate from @Eindhoven University of Technology, The Netherlands.
+I'm hold a double master degree in Artificial Intelligence & Innovation Management.

-🌱 I’m currently working on 2 distinct master theses @Philips on the topic of Synthetic Data.

-📫 Contact: r.v.hoorn@gmail.com
+📫 Contact: r.v.hoorn99@gmail.com

 <!---
 rdvhoorn/rdvhoorn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.